 - SE1.
-Maintain natural buffers adjacent to sensitive ecosystem areas, where possible, that a. recognize natural processes and changing natural boundaries; - avoid disturbance of native vegetation, and remove and/or control invasive plant species on the priority plant list established by the Coastal Invasive Species Committee; - c. deter grazing by livestock in sensitive ecosystem areas; - d. deter predation and disturbance of wildlife by pets and domestic animals in sensitive and other important ecosystem areas; and - e. maintain wildlife corridors between the ecosystem and nearby wildlife habitat patches. - SE2.
-Include in the environmental site plan measures to maintain connectivity and linkages with adjacent sensitive ecosystems and other habitat areas through the use of corridors and greenways to minimize fragmentation. - SE3.
-Where the development site contains or is adjacent to a natural watercourse
+Maintain a minimum 15 m natural buffer adjacent to sensitive ecosystem areas that - a. recognizes natural processes and changing natural boundaries; - b. avoids disturbance of native vegetation, and removes and/or control invasive plant species on the priority plant list; - c. avoid disturbance to large trees, snags, stumps and logs; - d. deter grazing by livestock in sensitive ecosystem areas; - e. deter predation and disturbance of wildlife by pets and domestic animals in sensitive and other important ecosystem areas; and - f. maintain wildlife corridors between the ecosystem and nearby wildlife habitat patches. - SE2.
+Include in the environmental site plan measures to maintain connectivity and linkages with adjacent sensitive ecosystems and other habitat areas through the use of corridors and greenways to minimize fragmentation.
+These connectivity features should be as undisturbed/natural as possible (i.e., include a variety of structural attributes or layers such as trees, shrubs, stumps, logs, etc.)